Zuikyo/ZIKRouter/README.md

 # ZIKRouter
-An interface-oriented iOS router for decoupling between modules, and injecting dependencies with protocol.
+An interface-oriented iOS router for decoupling modules, discovering modules and injecting dependencies with protocol.

 The view router can perform all navigation types in UIKit through one method.